Pole dance: In the media

 In 1993, in Madonna's world tour The Girlie Show, dancer Carrie Ann Inaba performed on a tall go-go pole as an intro to the show.
 This was followed by Madonna's performance of "Erotica".

 Pole dancing, which has been featured on Desperate Housewives and The View, like other exercise trends has its share of celebrity following.
 Jennifer Love Hewitt had a short pole dancing stint in an episode of Ghost Whisperer.
 Actress Sheila Kelley was so taken with the sport, which she learned while preparing for her role in Dancing at the Blue Iguana, that she launched her pole-based exercise program.

 In January 2009, Felix Cane (Miss Pole Dance World champion 2009 and 2010) joined Cirque Du Soleil's Zumanity show in Las Vegas, promoted on The Tyra Banks Show in 2010.

 Rima Fakih's victory at Miss USA 2010, including the fact that she had won a pole-dancing competition three years earlier, attracted media attention.

 Taiwanese pop singer Jolin Tsai showed her pole dancing skills in the music videos of "Agent J" and "Beast".
 She also gave a double pole-dancing live performance during her Myself World Tour in Kaohsiung, Taiwan.

 Pole dance has its own media, the magazines Pole Spin and Vertical.

-Pole dance is also the main subject of a webcomic titled Pole Dancing Adventures created by artist Leen Isabel.

 In the video game Bayonetta, the titular character uses pole dancing to advance to the next area or combat her foes.
 In the ending credit to the game, she is seen dancing on the pole.
 If you get a platinum award, you'll hear her say, "I should have been a pole dancer".

 Pole dancing has been incorporated in the performances of some K-Pop idols.
 Ga-In of the Brown Eyed Girls included a few shots of her pole dancing in the music video of her 2012 solo single "피어나 (Bloom)".
 Girl group After School used pole dancing extensively as part of the dance routine for their 2013 song "첫사랑 (First Love)".

 Rihanna's hit single from 2013 "Pour it up" featured Professional Pole Dancer Nicole "The Pole" Williams.
 Nicole also danced to Bruno Mars' "Gorilla" at the MTV EMAs 2013.